LOTUS TEMPLE

 The 10 large petals represent the 10 Principles of Burning Man, as well as symbolically welcoming people from all corners of the Earth and of any and all spiritual paths.
 The lotus is a well recognized symbol of spirituality and peace.

-All ground level lattice is intended to be covered with memorials.
+All ground level latticework is intended to be covered with memorials.

 A large centerpiece sculpture of a lotus blossom sits on an altar base.
 The sculpture is by acclaimed international Burning Man artist Usha Seejarim.